-- 8.1.2 If the Dean or designee decides a student shall remediate, the course director/coordinator shall determine the form and time of remedial work.
-Remedial work may take the form of a single examination or set of examinations under the direction of the course director/coordinator. - 8.1.3 Unless otherwise specified by the Dean or designee, OMS-I students must complete summer remedial assignments by July 15, and OMS-II students must complete remedial assignments before July 15 and before taking the Comprehensive Osteopathic Medical Licensing Examination ("COMLEX"). - 8.1.4 The course director/coordinator of a subsequent course will recommend whether a student who earned a "D" or "F" grade in a prerequisite or in one of a series of courses will be allowed to take the subsequent course before remediating the prior course deficiency.
+- 8.1.2 If the Dean or designee decides a student shall remediate, the Course Director shall provide a written plan and timeframe for remediation to the Associate Dean of Curriculum.
+The written plan and timeline for remediation will be sent from the Course Director to the Associate Dean of Curriculum within one week of receipt of the letter from the ASC.
+After the Associate Dean of Curriculum approves the written plan and timeline for remediation, the Course Director will communicate that information in writing to the student. - 8.1.3 Unless otherwise specified by the Dean or designee, OMS-I students must complete summer remedial assignments by July 15, and OMS-II students must complete remedial assignments before July 15 and before taking the Comprehensive Osteopathic Medical Licensing Examination ("COMLEX") Level 1. - 8.1.4 The Course Director of a subsequent course will recommend whether a student who earned a "D" or "F" grade in a prerequisite or in one of a series of courses will be allowed to take the subsequent course before remediating the prior course deficiency.
 The approval must be written (letter or OSU email) and submitted to the ASC, which will consider the recommendation and make its own recommendation to the Dean or designee.
-The Dean or designee will make the final decision regarding the recommendation.

-- 8.1.5 Students must earn a "C" grade or better when remediating a "D" or "F" grade.
+The Dean or designee will make the final decision regarding the recommendation. - 8.1.5 Students must earn a "C" grade or better when remediating a "D" or "F" grade.
 A "C" grade will be the highest final grade recorded for courses the student successfully remediates.
-The highest percentage submitted for remedial coursework will be 70.0%, regardless of the actual percentage attained during remediation. - 8.1.6 Students who are unsuccessful in remediating a "D" or "F" grade are subject to dismissal.
+The highest percentage submitted for remedial coursework will be 70.00%, regardless of the actual percentage attained during remediation. - 8.1.6 Students who are unsuccessful in remediating a "D" or "F" grade are subject to dismissal.